Learning an Image Editing Model without Image Editing Pairs: Discussion and Limitations

 This paper introduces a new paradigm for enabling image editing capabilities given a pre-trained text-to-image diffusion model, without paired before-and-after edit supervision.
 Our approach combines differentiable feedback from VLMs to ensure editing success with a distribution matching objective to maintain visual realism.
 This method achieves competitive performance with recent state-of-the-art baselines trained on paired data while enabling efficient few-step generation.

 Despite these promising results, our method has limitations.
 Without pixel-level supervision, edits may deviate from the input image in fine-grained details or fail to fully preserve subject identity.
 We show in \refapp{limitation} that adding a perceptual similarity loss (e.g., LPIPS~\citep{zhang2018unreasonable}) between input and edited images alleviates this to some extent, though often at the cost of editing quality.
-Another constraint for our method is the need to keep the VLM in GPU memory, introducing VRAM overhead.
+Another concern for our method is that it is directly tied to the VLM's capabilities and its biases.
+Additionally, the requirement to keep it in GPU memory introduces VRAM overhead.
 We expect ongoing advances in stronger and more efficient VLMs can help address this issue.
 Overall, our framework scales effectively with large unpaired datasets and highlights a path toward more flexible post-training of generative models for diverse downstream tasks.

 \myparagraph{Acknowledgment.} We thank Gaurav Parmar, Maxwell Jones, and Ruihan Gao for their feedback and helpful discussions.
 This work was partly done while Nupur Kumari was interning at Adobe Research.
+Sheng-Yu Wang is supported by the Google PhD Fellowship.
 The project was partly supported by Adobe Inc., the Packard Fellowship, the IITP grant funded by the Korean Government (MSIT) (No. RS-2024-00457882, National AI Research Lab Project), NSF IIS-2239076, and NSF ISS-2403303.

 { \bf Appendix}

 \addtocontents{toc}{ } \startcontents[appendix] \printcontents[appendix]{l}{1}{ }